-The new Terzo Valico (Third Pass) is primarily aimed at improving the links from the Ligurian port system with the main railways in Northern Italy and the rest of Europe, in line with the strategies announced in the EU White Paper on Transport: with the transfer from road to rail by 2030 of 30% of freight traffic being transported over 300 km, and 50% by 2050, with environmental, security and economic advantages.
+The new Terzo Valico line is primarily aimed at improving the connections of the Ligurian port system with the main railway lines in northern Italy and with the rest of Europe, in line with the strategies announced in the EU’s Transport White Paper – to transfer 30% of freight traffic or over 300 kilometres – from road to rail by 2030 and 50% by 2050, with benefits for the environment, safety and the economy.

-A fundamental part of the TEN-T Rhine-Alps Core Corridor – the most important axis on the connection between north and south which sees the largest amount of goods transported in Europe, crossing the most industrialised countries (the Netherlands, Belgium, Germany, Switzerland and Italy).
-Connecting the Mediterranean with the North Sea, the harbours of the Northern Tyrrhenian with those of Northern Europe –the Terzo Valico will mean that the current obstacles to rail transport between Genoa, Milan and Turin can be overcome.
+As a fundamental part of the TEN-T Rhine-Alps Core Corridor – the most important European north-south axis along which the largest volume of goods transported in Europe moves, crossing the countries with the greatest industrial vocation (the Netherlands, Belgium, Germany, Switzerland and Italy), the Mediterranean with the North Sea, and the ports of the Upper Tyrrhenian Sea with those of northern Europe – the Terzo Valico shall render it possible to overcome the current obstacles to the development of rail transport between Genoa, Milan and Turin.

-The two existing railway lines actually do not have technical characteristics in line with European standards, which restrict the possibilities of moving freight trains of large size and weight between the port of Genoa and northern Europe.
-They are lines with performance levels which are directly linked to the construction standards of the time when they were made: the “Giovi line”, which was built in the mid-19th century has a gradient of 35 per thousand, with a lot of winding curves and is largely used by local passenger traffic and less so by goods traffic; the “Giovi Branch Line”, which was completed at the beginning of the 20th century, has a 17 per thousand gradient and is also used by long-distance passenger traffic.
+Indeed, the two existing railway lines have technical characteristics that are not up to European standards, limiting the possibility of running large and heavy freight trains between the port of Genoa and northern Europe.
+These are lines with effective characteristics directly related to the construction standards of the time in which they were built – the “Linea dei Giovi”, completed in the mid-19th century, has a gradient of 35 per thousand, greatly winding and used exclusively by local passenger traffic and to a lesser extent by freight traffic.
+The “Succursale dei Giovi” line, completed in the early 20th century, has a gradient of 17 per thousand and is also used by long-distance passenger traffic.

-Because of its technical characteristics, especially the gradient and size (width) of the tunnels, which are far superior to the existing lines, the new high-capacity line will allow lorries to be carried on goods trains (Rolling Highway), and High Cube containers.
-At the same time, with long-distance passenger trains also being able to pass, the Third Giovi Pass integrated with the junction will mean that journey times between Genoa and Milan and Genoa and Turin will be reduced.
+Thanks to its technical characteristics, in particular the slope and gauge (width) of the tunnels, being much higher than those of the existing lines, the new high-capacity line will allow the transit of trucks on freight trains (Rolling Highway) and High Cube containers.
+In parallel, by also allowing the passage of long-distance passenger trains, the Terzo Valico integrated with the Genoa Junction will reduce travel time between Genoa and Milan and between Genoa and Turin.

-It is 53 km long, of which 80% is in tunnels, the new line goes through 14 municipalities in the provinces of Genoa and Alessandria and is linked to the South – through the interconnection at Voltri and the Fegino junction – with the rail infrastructure in the Genoa hub as well as port basin areas at Voltri and in the Historic Harbour of Genoa and, from the Novi Ligure plain, to the existing Genoa-Turin lines (for traffic going to Turin and Novara - Simplon) and the Tortona - Piacenza line (for traffic going in the Milan - San Gotthard direction).
+53 kilometres in length, 70% of which is in tunnels, the new line involves 14 municipalities in the provinces of Genoa and Alessandria and is connected to the south – via the Voltri interconnection and the Bivio Fegino – with the railway facilities of the Genoa Junction as well as with the port basins of Voltri and Porto Storico in Genoa and, from the Novi Ligure plain, to the existing Genoa-Turin lines (for traffic streams in the direction of Turin and Novara-Simplon) and to the Tortona-Piacenza line (for traffic streams in the direction of Milan-Gotthard).

-Starting from the Bivio Fegino and up to the Piana di Novi, with the exception of a short open-air stretch in the municipality of Arquata Scrivia and in correspondence with Libarna, the new line unfurls within three natural tunnels (Galleria di Valico, Galleria Serravalle and Galleria Campasso) to then run uncovered up to the artificial tunnel of Pozzolo before extending once more in the open until joining the existing Pozzolo–Tortona line (the itinerary for Milan).
-Within the Serravalle Gallery, the Novi Ligure interconnections branch off to form the connection to and from Turin along the current Genoa–Turin line.
-On the Genoa side, the Voltri interconnections branch off within the Valico tunnel, allowing a direct connection of the Terzo Valico with the Voltri junction and thus with the port of Voltri and the Genoa–Ventimiglia line.
+Starting from the Bivio Fegino and up to the Piana di Novi, with the exception of a short open-air stretch in the municipality of Arquata Scrivia and in correspondence with Libarna, the new line unfurls within three natural tunnels (Galleria di Valico, Galleria Serravalle and Galleria Campasso) to then run out in the open up to the artificial tunnel of Pozzolo before extending once more in the open until joining the existing Pozzolo–Tortona line (the itinerary for Milan).
+Within the Serravalle Gallery, the Novi Ligure interconnections branch off to form the connection to and from Turin along the current Genoa-Turin line.
+On the Genoa side, the Voltri interconnections then branch off within the Valico tunnel, allowing a direct connection of the Terzo Valico with the Bretella di Voltri (beltway) and thus with the port of Voltri and the Genoa-Ventimiglia line.

 With Law 55/19 – the Unblocking Construction Sites Decree – works on the Genoa Junction pertaining to the Voltri-Brignole infrastructural upgrade and the last mile between the Terzo Valico and the Port of Genoa have been unified with the Terzo Valico into a Consolidated Project.

-The Voltri–Brignole infrastructure enhancement project consists of two main macro interventions: the “Sextuplication” and “Quadruplication”.
-In particular, the “Sextuplication” of the Principe–Brignole section involves the extension of the existing C. Colombo and S. Tomaso galleries to create a new Ge.
-Principe–Ge.
-Brignole itinerary dedicated exclusively to metropolitan-regional traffic.
+The Voltri-Brignole infrastructure enhancement project consists in two main macro interventions: the “Sextuplication” and “Quadruplication”.
+In particular, the "Sestuplicamento" of the Principe-Brignole section envisages the extension of the existing C. Colombo and S. Tomaso tunnels to create a new Genova Principe-Genova Brignole route dedicated exclusively to metropolitan-regional traffic.

-The “Quadrupling” of the Ge Voltri–Ge Sampierdarena section, rather, counts four tracks – two of which are for metropolitan and regional traffic along the current route of the coastal line and two for long-distance trains (freight and passengers), achieved with the completion of the Voltri link road and its entry near the Sampierdarena station.
+The “Quadrupling” of the Genua Voltri-Genua Sampierdarena section, rather, counts four tracks – two of which are for metropolitan and regional traffic along the current route of the coastal line and two for long-distance trains (freight and passengers), achieved with the completion of the Bretella di Voltri and its entry near the Sampierdarena station.
 This will also facilitate a direct connection to the Terzo Valico dei Giovi for incoming or outgoing freight at the Port of Prà Voltri.